How you can contribute to our sustainability work

 By working together as a University community, we can make our campuses more sustainable.
-Here are some of the ways you can get involved and help us reach our sustainability targets.
+Join a program or group today and help us reach our sustainability targets.

 BioQuest is a worldwide competition among universities to discover, learn about and help map biodiversity for scientific research and conservation.
-BioQuest kicks off on 1 April 2021 and again on 2 August 2021 with the game lasting for a month each time.
+BioQuest kicks off on 2 August 2022 with the game lasting for a month each time.

-Teams across the University will photograph, identify and share sighting of plants and animals.
-The more you identify, the more points for your team!
+Teams across the University photograph, identify and share sightings of plants and animals.
+The more you identify, the more points for your team.

 BioQuest isn't location specific, so even if you are working or studying from home you can get out and about in your local suburbs and upload your sightings.

 The collected biodiversity data is shared with the Global Biodiversity Information Facility and the Atlas of Living Australia helping researchers, agencies, students and communities learn about Australia's biodiversity.

 The University of Sydney Union is committed to a sustainable future for our campus community.
 They have made commitments ensuring sustainability is embedded into all that they do – from their events and cafés to their student programs and facilities.